 About St Ives BID

-If your business is located within the boundary, then you are included in the BID.
+If your business is located within the boundary, then you are automatically included in the BID.

 Welcome to St Ives BID